-To study patterns of sequestration in relation to bird predation, we compared wild-caught monarchs from Guam—an oceanic island where birds have been functionally extirpated since the 1980s due to the introduction of the brown tree snake (Savidge 1987)—to the nearby island of Rota, which still has a mostly intact community of insectivorous birds and bird densities that are orders of magnitude higher than on Guam (Camp et al. 2015).
-Brown tree snakes also prey on rodents—which can be major monarch predators (e.g. Glendinning and Brower 1990)—and other insectivorous vertebrates on Guam (Savidge 1987).
-Monarchs from these two islands are genetically distinct (Hemstrom et al., in revision), although divergence times between Guam and Rota monarchs are uncertain.
-We generated sequestration data for 54 wild-caught monarchs from Guam and 27 wild-caught monarchs from Rota (collected in 2015), all of which had cardenolide fingerprints consistent with feeding on A. curassavica (Figure S1).
-We also collected leaf tissue from A. curassavica in both locations and seed for use in greenhouse experiments (see above).
+, we are unable to match individual butterflies to their larval mass on day 8.

 Tissue collection and processing

 We extracted cardenolides from milkweed leaf discs and entire butterfly hindwings.
 Adult monarchs store cardenolides primarily in their wings and integument, with wing cardenolides thought to be an adaptation for deterring bird predation (Brower and Glazier 1975).
 For a full description of cardenolide extraction methods, see Supplementary Appendix 2.
-In total, we collected data from 183 leaf samples and 451 wing samples (Table S2).
+In total, we collected data from 183 leaf samples and 451 wing samples.

-Cardenolide quantification
+Cardenolide identification and quantification

-A library of cardenolide peaks was established using ChromeleonTM software (Thermo-Fisher) by manually scanning chromatograms of each species and tissue type and selecting all peaks with absorbance spectra between 216-222 nm.
-This resulted in a library of 70 peaks, including the internal standard (digitoxin).
+We used ultra-performance liquid chromatography (UPLC) to separate cardenolides based on their polarity; compounds with early retention times are more polar than those that elute later (see Figure 2A for examples of chromatograms generated from wing tissue).
+Peaks with absorbance spectra between 216-222 nm were considered to be cardenolides, in accordance with previously published methods (e.g., Zehnder and Hunter 2007; Jones et al. 2019).
+Across all samples, we identified 70 distinct peaks, each of which should correspond to a unique cardenolide compound.
 We note that some of these peaks are likely constituent fragments of larger, more intact cardenolides; for example, the widespread cardenolides calotropin, calotoxin, calactin, and uscharin share a common aglycone precursor (calotropogenin).
+In order to verify the identity of some major sequestered compounds, we tested authentic standards for the compounds calactin, calotropin, and frugoside—reported to be the three major compounds sequestered from A. curassavica (Agrawal et al. 2021)—as well as aspecioside, reported to be a major sequestered compound from A. syriaca (Seiber et al. 1986; Malcolm et al. 1989) (Table S3).
+Authentic standards were provided by A. Agrawal and are the same as those used in Agrawal et al. (2021).

+Cardenolide peak areas were measured at 218 nm and integrated using Chromeleon™ software (Thermo-Fisher).
+Each sample was prepared with a digitoxin internal standard (Sigma-Aldrich) added at a known concentration to allow for quantification.
 Total cardenolide concentrations (expressed in mg of cardenolide per g of dry tissue) were calculated by summing across all peak areas, dividing by the peak area for digitoxin (0.15 mg/mL), dividing by 0.8 to account for the fraction of cardenolide extract saved after centrifugation, and dividing by the corresponding dry tissue mass in grams.
-We ran authentic standards for the compounds calactin, calotropin, and frugoside—reported to be the three major compounds sequestered from A. curassavica (Agrawal et al. 2021)—as well as aspecioside, reported to be a major sequestered compound from A. syriaca (Seiber et al. 1986; Malcolm et al. 1989) (Table S3).
-For an example of chromatograms generated from wing tissue, see Figure 2A.
-We also note that we did not record voruscharin from leaf tissue of either A. curassavica or G. physocarpus (see Agrawal et al. 2021) because of its very late retention time and potential degradation under our storage conditions, although we did record its sequestered derivatives calactin and calotropin in monarch wings.
+We note that we did not record voruscharin from leaf tissue of either A. curassavica or G. physocarpus (see Agrawal et al. 2021) because of its very late retention time and potential degradation under our storage conditions, although we did record its sequestered derivatives calactin and calotropin in monarch wings.

-Analysis
+Data Analysis